 Create (and maintain) a designated work space

-Much like putting on a proper outfit, committing to only doing work in a defined space, like an office or other sectioned-off area of your home, can help to create a more productive work environment.
+Much like putting on a proper outfit, committing to only doing work in a defined space, like an office or another sectioned-off area of your home, can help to create a more productive work environment.

 "It's critical to commute out of the bedroom to a dedicated workspace that separates work from personal space," said Bob Higgins, co-founder of board game Linknotize.
-"Once you've commuted to your work space, treat your day as if you've actually left the house.
+"Once you've commuted to your workspace, treat your day as if you've actually left the house.
 In addition to having a dedicated work area, it is also really important to keep at least one space in the house as a business-free zone."